bambora/dev.bambora.com/source/includes/online/carts/_woocommerce.md

 Choose how to display the payment window.
 Either as an **overlay** on top of your website or in **full screen**.

 ### Instant capture
 Enable instant capture to capture the payment immediately.
-You may only use instant capture if your customers receive their products immediately, like digital goods as E-books and the like.
+You may only use instant capture if your customers receive their products immediately, like digital goods as e-books and the like.